 - As mentioned above, the creation of the word in seven days as told in the Book of Genesis.

-- The New Testament: the number 7 is said to be the sum of the Holy Trinity and the four corners of the world.
+- The New Testament: The number 7 is said to be the sum of the Holy Trinity and the four corners of the world.

-- The Book of Revelation also repeatedly features the number 7, such as referencing seven letters to seven churches, seven spirits before God’s throne, seven golden lamp stands, seven stars in Christ’s right hand, seven seals of God’s judgment, and seven angels with seven trumpets.
+- The Book of Revelation also repeatedly features the number 7, such as referencing seven letters to seven churches, seven spirits before God’s throne, seven golden lamp stands, seven stars in Christ’s right hand, seven seals of God’s judgment, and seven angels with seven trumpets.1

-- Hinduism: there are seven higher worlds and seven underworlds.
+- Hinduism: There are seven higher worlds and seven underworlds.

-- Islam: the Koran mentions seven heavens.
+- Islam: The Koran mentions seven heavens.
 And at Mecca, Muslims walk around the Kaaba seven times.

 - In Buddhism there are seven steps to enlightenment: mindfulness, investigation, effort, joy, tranquility, concentration, and equanimity.

 Needless to say, the number 7 is a sacred number for many people.
-For followers of Sacred Geometry, the frequency with which it appear in important ways in nature and human consciousness is no coincidence.
+For followers of Sacred Geometry, the frequency with which it appears in important ways in nature and human consciousness is no coincidence.

 Seed of Life Meaning

 In essence, the Seed of Life symbol, with its seven interconnected circles, symbolizes the interconnection of life on Earth and universal existence.
 It also symbolizes that all life originated from a single source in a divine plan.